pacoito123/LC_StoreRotationConfig/README.md

 The `relativeScroll` tweak is not limited to just the store page, and could potentially fix scrolling issues in other terminal pages, but it could also be incompatible or cause issues with other mods that modify or set the `PlayerControllerB.terminalScrollVertical` value.

-**NOTE:** This mod is _technically_ server-side, but clients need the mod installed to be able to see and purchase any of the additional items added to the vanilla store rotation.
-Similarly, joining a lobby that doesn't have this mod installed will not modify the store rotation.
+~~**NOTE:** This mod is _technically_ server-side, but clients need the mod installed to be able to see and purchase any of the additional items added to the vanilla store rotation.
+Similarly, joining a lobby that doesn't have this mod installed will not modify the store rotation.~~

+**NOTE:** After `v2.0.0`, this mod is now required to be installed on **both host and clients**, though I have commented code ready to once again make it (technically) server-side, if `CSync v4` reimplements the ability to join a lobby with either client or host missing this mod.

 ---